eladgsofer/GNN-and-RL-Projects/README.md

-This repository includes the final project for the course Graph Signal Processing and Reinforcment Learning course HW tasks.
+This repository contains the final project for the Graph Signal Processing course, as well as homework tasks from the Reinforcement Learning course.